Frequently Asked Questions and Answers

 An Affidavit of Vehicle Theft is a lengthy questionnaire furnished to a policyholder upon filing an auto, motorcycle, boat truck or other motor vehicle theft claim.
 The questionnaire encompasses questions regarding the insured, vehicle ownerships, vehicle description, vehicle condition, and damage and theft details.
 It can also include various personal and financial questions.
 The affidavit is signed, witnessed and notarized.
 Affidavit of vehicle theft is typically executed when auto, motorcycle, boat or truck theft claims are involved.

-When filing an homeowners insurance claim, how can I prove the losses that I incurred most effectively?
+When filing an homeowners insurance claim, how can you prove the losses that you incurred most effectively?

 Most homeowner's insurance policies provide that you must submit proof of the damage claimed.
 The most effective way of demonstrating your damages to the insurance company is by documenting the before and after condition of your property.
 The best way to document all your personal contents and condition of your home is by taking photographs and video of the inside and outside of your home.
 Make sure you take pictures and video of everything you can, including your roof, garage, attic, inside of closets, basements, etc. Do the same for your personal contents, including your flat screen tv, home appliances, all furniture, etc. Periodically update your photograph and video catalogue as you complete new property improvements and add property contents.
 Keep all receipts of personal property and home improvements.
 Ensure you safeguard at least one copy of your personal and video catalogue off site, such as a bank safe deposit box.
 Planning ahead of time will be the key to proving your losses to the insurance company and providing you some peace of mind during this difficult moment.

-My insurance claim has been denied, what can insurance claim lawyer J.P.
-Gonzalez-Sirgo do for me?
+Your insurance claim has been denied, what can insurance claim lawyer J.P.
+Gonzalez-Sirgo do for you?

-My insurance company lowballed me on my insurance claim, what can I do?
+Your insurance company lowballed you on your insurance claim, what can you do?

 Most homeowners, business owners and auto polices contain provisions entitling you to certain rights.
 One of these rights is in the "Appraisal" provision in your policy.
 Before you request or agree to the appraisal process, you may want to first discuss your case with our office.

 What kind of insurance problems can insurance claims attorney J.P.
-Gonzalez-Sirgo help me with?
+Gonzalez-Sirgo help you with?

 Miami insurance claims attorney J.P.
 Gonzalez-Sirgo is available to help you with the following insurance related issues: